Alejogb1/job-board/blog-data/how-can-i-update-a-heroku-app-with-a-new-repository.md

 id: "how-can-i-update-a-heroku-app-with-a-new-repository"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 It's a common scenario, and I've certainly navigated it a few times over the years, sometimes with more grace than others, I must confess.
 Specifically, updating a Heroku application with a completely new repository isn't a standard ‘git push heroku main’ affair.
 It’s a process that requires a little more care, but it’s manageable if you understand the underlying mechanism.

 Essentially, Heroku associates a remote repository with your application.
 When you deploy, it pulls from that linked repository.
 If you change the entire source codebase or decide to migrate to a completely different repository, you're not *updating* the existing code—you're effectively *replacing* it.
 This demands a different approach than your usual deployment.
 We can't just change the 'origin' of our git repo and try to push; Heroku's deployment system needs a nudge to recognize this shift.